-If changes to a manuscript requested by the editorial staff or the Co-editor are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+If changes to a manuscript requested by a Main Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.

 For accepted papers, it is the responsibility of the Managing Editor to prepare the paper for printing.
 This may involve correspondence with the authors and/or the responsible editor in order to resolve ambiguities or to obtain satisfactory figures or tables.
 The date of acceptance that will appear on the published paper is the date on which the Managing Editor receives the last item required.
-Correspondence will be sent to the author who signed the letter of submission unless the Managing Editor is informed of some other suitable arrangement.
+Correspondence will be sent to the author who submitted the paper unless the Managing Editor is informed of some other suitable arrangement.

 On rare occasions, an editor may consider that a paper is better suited to another IUCr journal.
-Alterations to the journal of publication will only be made after full discussion with the communicating author.
+Any change to the journal of publication will only be made after full discussion with the communicating author.

-3.5.
+3.4.
 Author's warranty

 The submission of a paper is taken as an implicit guarantee that the work is original, that it is the author(s) own work, that all authors concur with and are aware of the submission, that all workers involved in the study are listed as authors or given proper credit in the acknowledgments, that the manuscript has not already been published (in any language or medium), and that it is not being considered and will not be offered elsewhere while under consideration for an IUCr journal.
+The inclusion of material in an informal publication, e.g. a preprint server or a newsletter, does not preclude publication in an IUCr journal.